torbenmoeller/setup-scripts/README.md

 # How to use this project
-Execute this script to automatically install software with winget You can find more information on my [blog post](https://pluvial.dev/post/setup-dev-environment/)
+Execute this script to automatically install software with winget.

+You can find more information on my [blog post](https://pluvial.dev/post/setup-dev-environment/)

 ```powershell